ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Appendix

+We demonstrate the inference efficiency of ELDER by reporting the inference latency.
+Our results show that ELDER maintains a similar inference speed to the base model, indicating its effectiveness for practical usage.
+The statistics are measured after 1000 edits from the ZsRE dataset.

-\section{Detailed Results of Test Retention on General Tasks}
+\subsection{Detailed Results of Test Retention on General Tasks}

-The detailed results of the pre-edit and post-edit models on downstream tasks under each experimental setting are shown in Table \ref{tab:zsre_llama}, Table \ref{tab:zsre_gpt}, Table \ref{tab:cf_llama} and Table \ref{tab:cf_gpt}..
-Each task is described in Section \ref{sec: dataset}.
-The last column in each table stands for the standard test retention we report in Table \ref{tab:General Ability}.
+The detailed results of the pre-edit and post-edit models on downstream tasks under each experimental setting are shown in Table \ref{tab:zsre_llama}, Table \ref{tab:zsre_gpt}, Table \ref{tab:cf_llama} and Table \ref{tab:cf_gpt}.
+Each task has been described before.
+The last column in each table stands for the standard \textit{Test Retention on General Tasks} we report in the main paper.